Emperor Wenxuan of Northern Qi: Late reign

 Once, when he was drunk and acting irrationally, his mother Empress Dowager Lou rebuked him, and he threatened to marry her to an old barbarian.
 When she became angry, he became fearful, and he wanted to induce her to smile again, so he crawled on the ground under her seat, but in doing so, he flipped the seat over, and she was injured.
 After he sobered up, he realized how she had been injured, and he set a large fire, intending to jump in to die, causing her to have to grab him to save him.
 He thereafter pledged not to drink any more, but was only able to do so for 10 days before he began drinking again.
 He also once shot an arrow at Empress Li's mother Lady Cui and whipped her.
 Further, it was described that most women of the imperial Gao clan were forced to have sexual relations with him at one point or another.
 When Gao Huan's concubine Erzhu Ying'e, the Princess Dowager of Pengcheng, refused, he killed her with his own hands.
-Emperor Wenxuan also became homicidal when he drank, and he always wanted to kill people when he was drunk.
+Emperor Wenxuan also became homicidal when he drank, and he always wanted to kill people when he was drunk, mostly by dismemberment, but sometimes by burning or drowning.
 Yang Yin, who was prime minister at this point, therefore set up a group of condemned prisoners and a saw to be available to the palace guards—if Emperor Wenxuan wanted to kill someone, a condemned prisoner would be brought out for him to kill, and if a prisoner was able to survive for three months without being killed, he would be set free.

 However, even in his erratic behavior, Emperor Wenxuan was still attentive to many important matters, and because of his harshness, his officials did not dare to be corrupt.
 Further, Yang was a capable prime minister, and Emperor Wenxuan gave him full authorization to carry out laws properly.
 Therefore, it was said at the time that while the emperor was violent and insane, the government was nevertheless efficient.

 In winter 557, believing prophecies that Gao Huàn would be emperor, he ordered Gao Huàn arrested.
 Gao Huàn tried to resist, but was nevertheless captured and delivered to Yecheng.
 When another brother, Gao Jun (高浚) the prince of Yong'an, sent petitions urging him to change his behavior, he had Gao Jun arrested as well, and the two princes were imprisoned in a dungeon.